 - Visionary and strategic planning capabilities to be applied toward the development of an innovative fundraising program, and the leadership necessary to ensure its successful implementation.

 - Ability and willingness to lead in fund development, including identification, cultivation and stewardship of donors.

 - Strong interpersonal skills with demonstrated ability to build, foster and maintain positive relationships with both internal and external constituencies including administrators, faculty, trustees, volunteer leaders, students and donors.

 - Ability to articulate a Christian philosophy of education that recognizes the need for appropriate programs to serve a range of students’ needs, interests and enrichment.

 - Excellent public speaking skills complemented by a demonstrated ability to interact with diverse personalities and situations with ease and grace.

-- Superior communication skills to express, orally and in writing, Hope Partnership’s mission, vision, and goals with clarity, passion, and persuasion.
+- Superior communication skills to express, orally and in writing, Cornerstone Christian Academy’s mission, vision, and goals with clarity, passion, and persuasion.

 - Self-confidence and humility combined with a sense of humor and a collaborative management style.

 - Advanced degree in education, organizational leadership, business, fundraising or ministry required.